Federal Open Market Committee: Meetings

-2016 meeting of the Federal Open Market Committee at the Eccles Building, Washington, D.C.

 By law, the FOMC must meet at least four times each year in Washington, D.C.
 Since 1981, eight regularly scheduled meetings have been held each year at intervals of five to eight weeks.
 If circumstances require consultation or consideration of an action between these regular meetings, members may be called on to participate in a special meeting or a telephone conference, or to vote on a proposed action by proxy.
 At each regularly scheduled meeting, the committee votes on the policy to be carried out during the interval between meetings.

 Attendance at meetings is restricted because of the confidential nature of the information discussed and is limited to committee members, nonmember Reserve Bank presidents, staff officers, the manager of the System Open Market Account, and a small number of Board and Reserve Bank staff.

 Decision-making process

 Before each regularly scheduled meeting of the FOMC, System staff prepare written reports on past and prospective economic and financial developments that are sent to committee members and to nonmember Reserve Bank presidents.
 Reports prepared by the manager of the System Open Market Account on operations in the domestic open market and in foreign currencies since the last regular meeting are also distributed.
 At the meeting itself, staff officers present oral reports on the current and prospective business situation, on conditions in financial markets, and on international financial developments.

 In its discussions, the committee considers factors such as trends in prices and wages, employment and production, consumer income and spending, residential and commercial construction, business investment and inventories, foreign exchange markets, interest rates, money and credit aggregates, and fiscal policy.
 The manager of the System Open Market Account also reports on account transactions since the previous meeting.

 After these reports, the committee members and other Reserve Bank presidents turn to policy.
 Typically, each participant expresses their own views on the state of the economy and prospects for the future and on the appropriate direction for monetary policy.
 Then each makes a more explicit recommendation on policy for the coming intermeeting period (and for the longer run, if under consideration).

+Beyond the data the committee reviews directly, the FOMC also pays attention to how markets are reading the economy.
+Financial stress indicators and market-based forecasts feed into deliberations, giving policymakers a window into how investors weigh the same information.

+Market expectations and policy surprises

+Before each FOMC meeting, traders and investors attempt to predict what the committee will decide, drawing on economic data and market signals.
+When the Fed's decision catches markets off guard, economists call this gap a "monetary policy surprise".
+These surprises are measured by how much federal funds futures contracts move in the minutes around an FOMC announcement.